Nnamdi89/https-github.com-ExamProCo-aws-bootcamp-cruddur-2023/journal/week1.md

 Installed Docker extension in VSCode
 Created a dockerfile in the backend-flask folder and set environment variables for FRONTEND_URL = '*' and BACKEND_URL = '*'
+setting the frontend_url and backend_url environment variables in the docker file ensures that any container that is run using the image created by this dockerfile will contain those variables
 ```
 FROM python:3.10-slim-buster